Connected Beginnings in an Australian Government grants program that helps Aboriginal and Torres Strait Islander children get the best start to life.

 - Invite organisations to apply

-Organisations that want to apply can get help from the Community Partner during the application process.
+Organisations that are invited to apply can get help from the Community Partner during the application process.
 Successful applicants become the backbone organisation.

 Generally, we offer 6–8 grants per year.